seerbit/react-native-seerbit/README.md

 - After adding the package to your project, import SeerBitCheckout methods into the file you want to use them like so:

 ```
-import { openCheckout, eventEmitter } from 'seerbit-react-native-checkout';
+import { openCheckout, eventEmitter } from 'react-native-seerbit';
 ```

 ### Configure deeplink in your project